NCAR/GeoCAT/pages/contributing.md

 The computational routines in GeoCAT are a mixture of Fortran kernels with Python language bindings, and pure Python code.
 Much of Fortran-based code is a legacy from the NCAR Command Language.
-When adding computational functions to GeoCAT one must decide whether to implement them entirely in Fortran (or possibly C/C++), or to implement them purely in Python.
+When adding computational functions to GeoCAT, one must decide whether to wrap Fortran code up in Python, or to implement them purely in Python.
 Though there are no hard fast rules to this, preference is given to pure Python implementations so long as they are performant.
-If a pure Python implementation is simply too slow, consider using Cython for better performance.
-As a last resort a Fortran or C/C++ implementation might be acceptable.
+As a last resort, a Fortran implementation might be acceptable.
 The one exception to this is when porting NCL computational functions to GeoCAT.
-The Fortran implementations might simply be too complex to warrant rewrites in pure Python (or Cython).
+The Fortran implementations for some of the algorithms might simply be too complex to warrant rewrites in pure Python.

 # 7. GeoCAT\'s Git Workflow